ibm-cloud-docs/infrastructure-hub/about-migration.md

 Several do-it-yourself (DIY) automation scripts are available to migrate workloads and data to {{site.data.keyword.cloud_notm}}.
 The automation scripts are starter scripts that you can modify or adapt to your environment.

-Since these scripts are open-sourced and without charge for use, no support or SLAs are offered.
+Because these scripts are open source and available at no charge, no support or SLAs are offered.
 For more information, see [Getting help and support for image and data migration](/docs/infrastructure-hub?topic=infrastructure-hub-getting-help-support-image-data-migration).
 {: note}

 The following DIY automation scripts are available for you to use: